 Take time to dive down “internet rabbit holes” during their academic career.
 Learn to investigate beyond what you encounter in your textbooks and course materials.
 Ask questions, consider new perspectives, read articles, engage with experts on social media, watch videos.
 Remember to exercise caution when validating reputable sources of information.
 Starting these habits now will extend your learning experience well after receiving your diploma.

-Jessica Gardner, Management & Marketing, Blugold Sales Team
+Jessica Gardner, Lecturer, Management & Marketing; Coach, Blugold Sales Team